Skip to main content

 attachTo: { id: 'my-parent', input: 'content' },

-// The output map defines the outputs of the extension.
-The object keys
+// The output option defines the allowed and required outputs of the extension factory.

 // This factory is called to instantiate the extensions and produce its output.